phts/qnap-dlna-adapter-for-foobar2k-mobile/README.md

 The adapter redirects `/` and `/DeviceDescription.xml` requests to `{deviceDescriptionPath}` which is understandable by QNAP DLNA server.
 All other requests are being redirected to QNAP DLNA server without modification.

+Additionaly it replaces all occurrences of `{dlnaHostname}:{dlnaPort}` with `{externalHostname}:{port}` in XML output of all http requests.
+So the player will try to fetch audio file from your external URL.

 ## Configuration